cccitron08/brute_endpoint/README.md

 ---

 ## Safe Use Notice

-This repository is intended **solely for educational exploration of Python networking**, file parsing, and interactive program flow.

 Do **not** use this script against systems you do not own or administer.
 Unauthorized access or probing of remote systems is illegal and unethical.